MicrosoftDocs/msteams-docs/msteams-platform/get-started/get-started-app-studio.md

 ### React Control Library

 Creating an app that follows the Teams best practices is a great way to give your app a look and feel that fits seamlessly with the Teams client experience.
 The UI controls that you use are critical to achieving that end.
-In order to make it easier to create a consistent UI, App Studio provides several categories of UI controls which follow Teams design principles.
+To make it easier to create a consistent UI, App Studio provides several categories of UI controls which follow Teams design principles.

 Examples of the controls and corresponding React components are provided and ready to use in building your app.